-There is a signing in sheet to record members who have taken boats out.
-However, due to the small size of the clubhouse if there is a fire the onus is on members to check the location of people they were paddling with.
+There is a signing-in sheet to record members who have taken boats out.
+However, due to the small size of the clubhouse, if there is a fire, the onus is on members to check the location of the people they were paddling with.

 The committee members, and others, have access to online emergency contact information.
-The people with access is listed in the clubhouse and online under “Who’s who”.
+The people with access are listed in the clubhouse and online under “Who’s who”.

 The committee is responsible for getting the first extinguishers checked annually.